utshomax/postman-docs/src/pages/docs/postman-flows/reference/visualizing-data.md

 To create an example line chart **Output** block, do the following:

-1. Create a new flow, enter the data below in the **Start** block, and select `JSON` from the dropdown list:
+1. Create a new Flow, enter the data below in the **Start** block, and select `JSON` from the dropdown list:

     ```json
     {